On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Properties of the Hecke complex

 \subsection{Vanishing Properties}

-The following definition is one way of generalizing to the ramified case the very unstable bundles of Frenkel-Gaitsgory-Villonen \cite[3.2]{FGV02}.
+The following definition is one way of generalizing to the ramified case the very unstable bundles of Frenkel--Gaitsgory--Vilonen \cite[\S3.2]{FGV02}.

 \begin{defi} Let $P$ be a parabolic subgroup of $G$ with maximal unipotent subgroup $N$.
 To a $P$-bundle on $X$, we attach a form of $N$ twisted by the conjugation action of $P$ on $N$, which admits a natural filtration into vector bundles (see Lemma~\ref{N-filtration}).
-Say that a $P$-bundle is \emph{very unstable} if none of these vector bundles admit a nontrivial map to $K_X(D)$.
-Say that a $G$-bundle is very unstable if it admits a reduction to a very unstable $P$-bundle for some maximal parabolic subgroup $G$. \end{defi} This definition makes sense for $G$-bundles on $X$ defined over any field, and in particular an algebraically closed field.
+We say that a \emph{$P$-bundle is very unstable} if none of these vector bundles admit a nontrivial map to $K_X(D)$.
+We say that a \emph{$G$-bundle is very unstable} if it admits a reduction to a very unstable $P$-bundle for some maximal parabolic subgroup $P$ of $G$. \end{defi} This definition makes sense for $G$-bundles on $X$ defined over any field, and in particular an algebraically closed field.
+The utility of this definition is that it allows us to prove that the stalk of $K_{\weights}$ vanishes: